 - 1. Open the marine head inlet seacock.
 This seacock is in the forward bilge and is labeled "Head Inlet".
-It can be accessed through the screw out access plate on the angled surface on the aft wall inside the console. - 2.
+It can be accessed through the upper flip down door located on the aft head wall. - 2.
 Position the wet/dry bowl selector in the wet bowl setting.
 Fill the toilet with water by pumping the handle several times. - 3.
 Flush the toilet by pumping the handle several more times in the wet bowl position. - 4.
 Move the bowl selector to the dry bowl position and pump the handle until almost all of the water is removed.
 Leave the toilet in the dry bowl position when not in use.